 In January 2021, Telegram surpassed 500 million monthly active users.
 It was the most downloaded app worldwide.— Wikipedia

 First introduced in China in 2011, as of August 2017 WeChat had the largest number of monthly users, almost 1 billion.
 WeChat has been a pioneer of development within the app, making it “China’s app for everything.”

 It can be used for shopping, exchanging money, playing games, paying utility bills, buying movie tickets, booking travel and many other daily life activities.
 Most of these features are available only in China and as such, are the envy of those outside that community.

 Remember the days of walkie-talkies?
 They were kind of the beginning of messaging on-the-go.
 Technology has changed a lot, to say the least.
 One messaging app has brought back the walkie-talkie feel.
 Voxer is an app you can use on your smartphone, tablet, or computer.
 It’s push-to-talk feature can create live conversations (Roger that!
 10-4!) or save for play back (like voice mail).

 Businesses have recently turned to Voxer as the app supports large groups to communicate easily.

 With all of these options, how do you know which one is right for you?
 Ask family and friends which apps they are using to communicate.
 It will be easier to jump into an app that the people you want to communicate with are already using.

 Keep in mind that you are not limited to just one of these apps, you can use several apps for messaging at the same time.

 BTW, whether you are using the native texting app or one of these messaging third-party apps, the lingo can be confusing (IKR!).
-If you need help deciphering your messages, get my “Text Lingo Cheat Sheet.”
+If you need help deciphering your text messages, check out this list of the most commonly used abbreviations and acronyms.
 TYVM.

 Do you use messaging as one of your main forms of communication?
 If so, which app, or apps, do you use?
 Are you afraid to download and play with options?
 Please share your thoughts below!